Rabbids Invasion

-Rabbids Invasion (Les Lapins Crétins: Invasion) is a French computer-animated television series based on Ubisoft's Raving Rabbids video game series.
-It is a co-production of Ubisoft Motion Pictures, TeamTO and CNC.
+Rabbids Invasion (Les Lapins Crétins: Invasion) is an animated television series based on Ubisoft's Rabbids video game series.
+It is a co-production of Ubisoft Film & Television, TeamTO, and France Télévisions.
 The show was developed by Jean-Louis Momus, and stars Damien Laquet as the voice of the Rabbids.

 The show premiered on 3 August 2013 on France 3.
 The first three seasons, each with 26 episodes, aired between 2013 and 2017.
-A fourth season aired on France 3 in 2018 and it was released worldwide through Netflix on 1 July 2019.
-An hour-long follow-up after the fourth season, titled Rabbids Invasion: Mission to Mars, premiered in France on 29 September 2021 and on Netflix as an original film on February 18, 2022.
+A fourth and final season aired in 2018 and it was released worldwide through Netflix on 1 July 2019.
+An hour-long follow-up after the series finale, titled Rabbids Invasion: Mission to Mars, premiered in France on 29 September 2021 and on Netflix as an original film on February 18, 2022.

+Plot

+The first season is about the titular Rabbids spreading mischief and chaos everywhere they go.
+In Season 2, most of the episodes involve the Rabbids desperately trying to get to the moon (likely inspired by the game Rabbids Go Home).
+In Season 3, the Rabbids role play various human behaviors while incorporating time-traveling as a recurring theme (loosely inspired by the game Raving Rabbids: Travel in Time), while in Season 4, a small group of Rabbids form an alliance with a human named Zak as they search for an illusive flying submarine.